Cosmological Constant Problem and $H_0$ Tension in Void-dominated Cosmology: Global and Local Behavior of Voids in Void-dominated Cosmology

-As we can see in \tablename{ II}, the cosmological constant and the mass density for each of the supervoids are the same as values for the entire universe (\ref{hob8}) and(\ref{hob3}) and are very close to them.
-Thus, given the values obtained for the $\rho_{\rm i}$ and $\Lambda_{\rm i}$, it seems that a cosmic void can be a good indicator of the global behavior of the universe.
+As we can see in Table \ref{table:II}, the cosmological constant and the mass density for each of the cosmic voids are the same as values for the entire universe (\ref{hob8}) and(\ref{hob3}) and are very close to them.
+Thus, given the values obtained for the $\rho_{\rm i}$ and $\Lambda_{\rm i}$, it seems that a cosmic void can be a good indicator of the global behavior of the accelerating universe.
+Therefore, the surface tension of cosmic voids may be regarded as a possible source producing dark energy\cite{Yusofi:2022hgg}.